michaelsong-hz/dota-hero-hunt/README.md

 REACT_APP_PEER_JS_PORT=9000
 ```

-You can now start the React development server at `npm start`.
+You can now start the React development server using `npm start`.

 ## Running the backend